jpluimers/GExperts/BuildTools/!Readme.txt

 These are some executables and scripts used in Building the experimental GExpert versions.

-The scripts are written by myself.
+The scripts are written by myself (twm)

 The executables are:
 * 7z.exe -> Part of 7Zip http://www.7-zip.org/